remix-run/remix/docs/tutorials/blog.md

 If you love HTML like us, you should be getting pretty excited.
 If you've been doing a lot of `<form onSubmit>` and `<button onClick>` you're about to have your mind blown by HTML.

 All you really need for a feature like this is a form to get data from the user and a backend action to handle it.
-And in Remix, that's all you have to.
+And in Remix, that's all you have to do, too.

 Let's create the essential code that knows how to save a post first in our `post.ts` module.